600-cell: Decagons and pentadecagrams

 In the course of the rotation, the vertices on a left (or right) isocline rotate within the same 15-vertex black (or white) isocline, and the cells rotate within the same black (or white) 30-cell ring.

 Hexagons and hexagrams

 The fibrations of the 600-cell include 10 fibrations of its 200 great hexagons: 10 fiber bundles of 20 great hexagons.
+The 20 Clifford parallel hexagons in each bundle are completely disjoint.
+Adjacent parallel hexagons are spanned by edges of great decagons.
+Each fibration corresponds to a distinct left (and right) isoclinic rotation of the 600-cell in 20 great hexagon invariant planes on 4𝝅 isoclines.

-Each fiber bundle delineates 20 directly congruent cell rings of 6 octahedral cells each, with three cell rings nesting together around each hexagon.
+Each fiber bundle delineates 20 disjoint directly congruent cell rings of 6 octahedral cells each, with three cell rings nesting together around each hexagon.

-The bundle of 20 Clifford parallel hexagon fibers is divided into a bundle of 20 black $\sqrt{3}$ great triangle fibers and a bundle of 20 white great triangle fibers, with 6 black and 6 white fibers in each 6-octahedron ring and a black and a white triangle inscribed in each hexagon.
+The bundle of 20 Clifford parallel hexagon fibers is divided into a bundle of 20 black $\sqrt{3}$ great triangle fibers and a bundle of 20 white great triangle fibers, with a black and a white triangle inscribed in each hexagon and 6 black and 6 white triangles in each 6-octahedron ring.